 Sound quality is unfortunately something that can’t be expressed through numerical output, but it’s also going to be the most important thing to the vast majority of gamers.
 On top of that, the ideal setting is going to vary from gamer to gamer.
 Fortunately, there are some things you can pay attention to when you’re shopping for gaming headsets and want sound that’s catered to you.

 - When evaluating the sound quality of a mic that a headset offers, there are two big considerations: noise isolation and frequency response.
 As far as frequency response goes, there’s not too much to worry about.
 A mic that covers all, or even most, of the audible spectrum should suit you just fine.
-Finding a unidirectional mic can help cut off background sound from anywhere else in the room so you can have clearer and more concise communications with your team.
+Finding a unidirectional mic can help cut out background noise from anywhere else in the room so you can have clearer and more concise communications with your team.

 - The speakers built into a headset are known as the drivers.
 Bigger is better here, as larger drivers can do a better job of replicating sound.
 Most of the models on our list include either 40 mm or 50 mm drivers, and that’s pretty common.
 But the size of a driver won’t tell you everything about audio performance.
 It can be a great shorthand for measuring the general performance of a headset, but it doesn’t show you the whole picture.

 - Wireless connectivity lets you ditch cords entirely, and modern input lag is normally low enough that you don’t have to worry about your words not matching up to your actions.
-But it’s harder to find wireless headsets cheap, and you should pay attention to the battery life if remembering to recharge electronics is a bit of a problem for you. a longer battery life, or one with a charging dock, makes a lot of sense.
+But it’s harder to find wireless headsets cheap, and you should pay attention to the battery life if remembering to recharge electronics is a bit of a problem for you.
+A longer battery life, or one with a charging dock, makes a lot of sense.

-- USB headsets aren’t as common as those with a 3.5mm connection, but they have their own distinct advantages.
+- USB headsets aren’t as common as those with a 3.5 mm connection, but they have their own distinct advantages.
 Since they include their own sound cards, the audio quality is often better than if you used the sound card built into your PC.
-But 3.5mm models offer better compatibility with other devices, so they’re a solid choice if you want to game on a console or using a personal device like a phone or tablet.
+But 3.5 mm models offer better compatibility with other devices, so they’re a solid choice if you want to game on a console or using a personal device like a phone or tablet.

-When we get asked about headsets, gaming is usually the top reason, but high-quality models can get expensive.
-Our guide should cover the best models for everyone from those looking for bargain basement prices to those with the financial flexibility to buy something bordering on the mid-range.
+When we get asked about headsets, gaming is usually the top reason, but high-quality models in this market can get expensive.
+Our guide should cover the best models for everyone from those looking for bargain-basement prices to those with the financial flexibility to buy something bordering on the mid-range.
 And if you want to deck out your entire gaming setup on the cheap, we encourage you to check out our guides to the best budget gaming monitors and the best budget keyboards for gamers.If you liked our article on budget gaming headsets, please share and comment below what your favorite product is.